-And, if you’re looking for more ideas, check out these four specific projects in the Math and Art PRO Learning Pack.
+And, if you’re looking for more ideas, check out these four specific projects in the Math and Art PRO Pack.

 Visit the gymnasium for figure drawing with yoga and dance models.
-Challenge students with unique poses and movement of the human form.
+Challenge students with unique poses and movements of the human form.
 For an in-depth look at this type of project, check out the article, Tutu Tuesdays: An Innovative Way to Ramp Up Your Next Figure Drawing Unit!

 Partner a reading and art student to create a book cover for an authentic design experience.
 The reading student articulates what they’ve learned about the story, characters, setting, etc., and the art student must design for their client.